samith95/OffersManagementAPI/README.md

     | Valid | the offer is within its validity time frame |
     | Cancelled | the offer has been cancelled during its validity time frame |
     | Expired | the offer is beyond its validity time frame |

+9. A product has a name and description and for simplicity, all products are stored in a json file in the resources directory in "src/main/java/model/resources"

 ## User stories:
 - A merchant can create simple offers.
 - A merchant can cancel an offer.
 - A merchant can view offers.

+## Future improvements:

+### Structural changes:
+Depending on the merchant requirements, a builder design patter to create the offers would give the ability to combine various types of catalogue items together, for example, instead of having just a product assigned to the offer, the merchant might want to add an insurance service on the good or some other kind of service.
+Services as opposed to products are different in terms of some variables, but they do have in common ID, name and a description.
+Hence, a superclass called CatalogueItem could be implemented in order to have both Product and Service as its child-classes.

+### Functional changes:
+Caching should be implemented in order to not retrieve the data from the db or currently memory.
+This, combined with scaling this application in Kubernetes nodes, will reduce the request response latency.
+Metrics should be implemented in order to gain knowledge about which functions are the most used and consequently, make those functions more robust or efficient than they are.

+## Quickstart

+TODO

 ## Usage